ddattee/php-sdk/docs/manual/resources/order.md

 /** @var \ShoppingFeed\Sdk\Api\Order\OrderDomain $orderApi */
 // Criteria used to query order API
 $criteria = [
     'page'    => 1,  // first page
     'limit'   => 20, // 20 order per page
     'filters' => [
-        'status' => ['shipped', 'cancelled'] // we only want order with shipped or cancelled status ]
+        'status'         => ['shipped', 'cancelled'],   // we only want order with shipped or cancelled status 'acknowledgment' => 'unacknowledged',           // we only want order that are not acknowledged 'since'          => '2017-03-08T13:26:33',      // we only want order with shipped or cancelled status 'until'          => '2017-04-08T13:26:33',      // we only want order with shipped or cancelled status 'carrier'        => 'MyCarrier',                // we only want order that are shipped by this carrier 'tag'            => 'my-tag123',                // we only want order that are tagged with this tag 'error'          => 'ship',                     // we only want order that had a ship error ]
 ];